ThinkboxSoftware/Deadline/DevOps/Docker/BasicDockerfiles/README.md

 The last parameter, ```centos7/deadline_client:8.0``` is simply the image on which the container will be based.

-The container should boot up almost instantly.
+The container should start up almost instantly.
 And once you are at the prompt, you could, for example, run Deadline Slave with the following commands:

     cd /opt/Thinkbox/Deadline8/bin